mtlynch/mediagoblin/docs/source/devel/codebase.rst

 Here are some interesting files and what they do:

-:routing.py: maps url paths to views
+:routing.py: maps URL paths to views
-:views.py:   views handle http requests
+:views.py:   views handle HTTP requests
 :forms.py:   wtforms stuff for this submodule

 You'll notice that there are several sub-directories: tests,